overliner/ocash-mining-pool/README.md

 to [official Docker documentation](https://docs.docker.com/engine/install/)
 - recent git
 - enough disk space for storage of chain data and pool software database
-- machine has to have port `30303` open for oCash node P2P to works, for accessing the pools REST api from internet also port `4000` needs to be open (port numbers can be changed, these are for default setup)
+- machine has to have port `30303` open for ōCash node P2P to works, for accessing the pools REST api from internet also port `4000` needs to be open (port numbers can be changed, these are for default setup)

 ### Components

-- oCash node
+- ōCash node
 - miningcore pool
 - postgresql database